Bugz-gg/visualgo/README.md

 ### Documentation

-In order to build the documentation, install the required package and modules with :
+In order to build the documentation, install the required packages and modules with :
 ```bash
 pip install -r ./requirements_dev.txt
 sudo apt-get install python3-sphinx